fernandezpaco/cordova-google-signin/README.md

 # cordova-google-signin
 Polymer component for google-signin in cordova apps

-Use this component instead of <google-signin> when you are packing your app using cordova
+Use this component instead of google-signin when you are packing your app using cordova

 You will need InAppBrowser plugin

 As described in https://developers.google.com/identity/protocols/OAuth2InstalledApp your secret key is not supposed to be secret for installed apps.
 Be sure to generate a clientid for installed apps (other than web).
-If you create a web client id you will need to grant permissions to redirect to localhost.
+If you create a web client id (not recommended) you will need to grant permissions to redirect to localhost.

 ```html
  <cordova-google-signin